 Covid has only made waiting lists longer.

-Yes, you can get private health insurance, if you are on a work visa valid 2 years or less.
-If you have purchased private health insurance for immigrants on work visa, you are covered, and you will only need to pay whichever excess you selected when signing up for medical cover.
+Yes, you can get private health insurance if you have a work visa for two years or less.
+If you have purchased private health insurance for immigrants on a work visa, you are covered, and you will only need to pay whichever excess you select when signing up for medical cover.